-"The Christian Lyre.
+" The Christian Lyre.
 By Joshua Leavitt."

-In conformity to the Act of Congress of the United States, entitled, "An Act for the encouragement of learning, up securing the copies of Maps, Charts, and Books, to the authors and proprietors of such copies, during the time therein mentioned."
-And also to an Act, entitled "An Act, supplementary to an Act, entitled an Act for the encouragement of Learning, by securing the copies of Maps, Charts, and Books, to the authors and proprietors of such copies, during the times therein mentioned, and extending the benefits thereof to the arts of designing, engraving, and etching historical and other prints."
-FRED.
-J. BETTS,
+In conformity to the Act of Congress of the United States, entitled, "An Act for the encouragement of learning, by securing the copies of Maps, Charts, and Books, to the Luthors and proprietors of such copies, during the three in mentioned."
+And also to an Act, emtitled "An Act, supplementary is an Act, entitled an Act, sencouragement of Learning, by securing the copies of Maps, Charts, and Books, to the authors and proprietors of such copies, during the times the ch mentioned, and extending the benefits thereof to the arts of designing, engraving, and etching historical and other prints."
+FRED, J. BETTS.